MicrosoftLearning/APL-1004-deploy-configure-azure-monitor/Instructions/Labs/LAB_02_exercise_deploy_log_analytics.md

     module: 'Guided Project - Deploy and configure Azure Monitor'
 ---

-This guided project consists of the four exercises:

-- **Exercise 1: Deploy Log Analytics**
-- Exercise 2: Monitor web apps
-- Exercise 3: Configure monitoring for compute services
-- Exercise 4: Configure alerts

-In Exercise 1, you deploy and configure a Log Analytics workspace
+## Skilling tasks

-- Task 1: Create a Log Analytics workspace
+- Create a Log Analytics workspace
-- Task 2: Configure Log Analytics data retention and archive policies
+- Configure Log Analytics data retention and archive policies
-- Task 3: Enable access to a Log Analytics workspace
+- Enable access to a Log Analytics workspace

 ## Exercise instructions

-**Task 1: Create a Log Analytics workspace**
+### Create a Log Analytics workspace

 - In the Azure Portal Search Bar, enter **Log Analytics** and select **Log Analytics workspaces** from the list of results.
 - On the **Log Analytics workspaces** page, choose **Create**.